-It wouldn’t be Christmas without a rich and fruity Christmas pudding.
-If you find yourself confused and a bit daunted by this British Christmas classic, you’re not alone.
+For many, it wouldn’t be Christmas without a rich and fruity Christmas pudding.
+But if you find yourself confused and a bit daunted by this British Christmas classic, you’re not alone.

 From knowing when these little beauties should be eaten by to questions about the dietary specifications of a good old pud, we’ve gone through Google’s most commonly asked Christmas pudding questions and made sure we have an answer for you.

 Read our handy guide to find out all you need to know about this festive family favourite.

 Do Christmas puddings go off?

 Christmas puddings are often made well in advance of Christmas, as they keep well and the flavours mature the longer you leave them – but how long can you safely keep these puds for?
 There is no concrete answer for this one, as it depends on the exact contents of the pudding, so check the recipe you use or package you buy.
 Any pudding using fresh fruit for moisture will go off quicker, whereas a Christmas pudding soaked in booze with a high sugar and dried fruit content will last much longer.

 Some Christmas puddings, made with dried fruit in the traditional way, are fine to be eaten even two years after they were made.

 The TV cook and baking expert confessed: ‘I’ve eaten out of date puds before, including my Christmas cake, which is a hybrid of a pud and cake – we’ve even eaten this after almost three years and I’m still standing!’

 Juliet added that as long as the pudding is stored correctly, it’s highly unlikely to go bad.
 She explained: ‘They don’t tend to go off if they are stored correctly in a cool place, eventually they may dry out or lose flavour, of course, the more alcohol the better – if it’s soaked in booze, it will stay preserved for a long time.
 I always do the sniff test, if something smells okay and there’s no signs of any mould then it should be okay.’